 If you are involved in a truck accident with one of these negligent truckers, the truck driver and the trucking company may be to blame.
 It is up to you to take legal action, though.
 Ridder Law can help you understand how to navigate the legal system to get the justice you deserve after a crash happens.

-Give us a call today at (720) 812-1047 or contact us online to talk with an experienced Aurora personal injury lawyer to learn how our firm can help you fight for justice.
+Give us a call today at (720) 812-1047 or contact us online to talk with an knowledgeable Aurora personal injury lawyer to learn how our firm can help you fight for justice.

 Types of Truck Accidents In Aurora

-Truck accidents can be very different from car accidents because of the large size of commercial motor vehicles and the different ways that trucks interact with cars on the road.
+Truck accidents can be very different from car accidents or motorcycle accidents because of the large size of commercial motor vehicles and the different ways that trucks interact with cars on the road.
 Here are some of the most common types of truck accidents that occur.

 - Jackknife accidents: Jackknife accidents happen when a truck driver makes a mistake, like turning improperly or braking suddenly, and the trailer swings around sideways, creating the shape of a folding jackknife.
 When the trailer skids to the side, nearby vehicles can be badly damaged, and passengers can be hurt or killed.